Lepidoblepharis heyerorum

 Lepidoblepharis heyerorum is a species of gecko, a lizard in the family Sphaerodactylidae.
-The species is endemic to northeastern South America.
+The species is native to northeastern South America.

 Etymology

 The specific name, heyerorum (genitive, plural), is in honor of American herpetologist William Ronald "Ron" Heyer and his wife Miriam.

 Geographic range

 L. heyerorum is found in Brazil (Amapá, Amazonas, Pará) and in French Guiana.

+Habitat

+The preferred natural habitat of L. heyerorum is forest.

+Behavior

+L. heyerorum is terrestrial and diurnal.